 The New Earth Project

-The innovative New Earth Project collects food surplus from school cafeterias and combine it with woody biomass, agricultural byproducts and biochar produce a fungally dominant compost that restores soil with living microorganisms.
+The innovative New Earth Project collects food surplus from school cafeterias and combines it with woody biomass, agricultural byproducts and biochar to produce a fungally dominant compost that restores soil with living microorganisms.

 Our project employs the youth of our area, giving them new skills and knowledge for them to be strong leaders in the workforce.